 The Climate Crisis

-Acclaimed scientists are warning of catastrophic and irreversible effects of our irresponsible environmental policies.
-Given the urgency of this issue, Lauren supports proposals that meet the scope of this enormous problem (such as the Green New Deal) in order to counteract the damage done by humans to this earth.
-She wants to emphasize the importance of ending subsidies to factory farming (one of the main contributors to greenhouse gases) and instead promote small and medium-sized family-owned farms.
+Acclaimed scientists are warning of catastrophic and irreversible effects from our inadequate environmental policies and dependence on fossil fuels.
+Given the urgency of this issue, Lauren supports the Green New Deal, an agenda that meets the scope of this enormous problem in order to counteract the damage done by humans to our earth.
+She wants to emphasize the importance of ending subsidies such as those to factory farming (one of the main contributors to greenhouse gases) and instead promote regenerative agriculture practices.
 Lauren also supports a national Single Use Plastics Ban by 2030.
-District 12 surrounds the East River and bears the effects of the entire country’s choices regarding environmental policy.
-Lauren strongly supports reversing budget cuts to the EPA.
-She has worked in low-income energy research and is ready to be a vocal advocate for our environment and future.
+District 12 surrounds the East River and directly bears the effects of rising sea levels and environmental injustice which disproportionately affects marginalized communities.
+In combination with the Green New Deal, Lauren also supports nationalizing and upgrading all public transit and making public transit usage free for all.
+We need to incentivize using the greenest method of transportation possible, but also ensure that it meets the needs of those who need to use it and is accessible for all.

 Our healthcare system is broken, and much of our costs fund a middleman (private insurance companies) rather than actually helping save lives.
 The last thing someone who was laid off from a job should have to worry about is whether they will be able to pay their hospital bills.
 Mental healthcare and substance abuse disorder treatment should also be fully covered.
-Lauren believes that the reason we have not developed a universal healthcare system is, again, that politicians accept campaign donations from pharmaceutical lobbies and private insurance companies.
+Lauren believes that the reason we have not developed a universal healthcare system is that politicians accept campaign donations from pharmaceutical lobbies and private insurance companies.
 She supports the Single-Payer Medicare-for-All plan, as it removes the middleman of private health insurance companies.
-In addition, she supports medical debt forgiveness and free prescription drug coverage.
+In addition, she supports medical debt forgiveness, vision, dental and hearing coverage as part of this plan.
+Healthcare should not be for profit.
+Lauren supports free prescription drug coverage (on all lifesaving medications) including immediate provision of free PrEP for anyone who requests it.
+If everyone has free access, we can eradicate HIV in the United States.

 The Equal Rights Amendment is not federally ratified.
 Paid parental leave is not a mandatory employer benefit by law.
 The wage gap has not been closed.
-Reproductive freedom is constantly under attack.
-Our bodily autonomy is always under attack.
+Reproductive freedom and our bodily autonomy are constantly under attack.
 The Violence Against Women Act has been allowed to expire amidst partisan disagreements.
 Rape kits go untested due to lack of funding.
 Congress has allowed women’s physical and economic security to remain a secondary priority, and as a vocal, pro-choice advocate for women’s rights, Lauren will fight for women as a top priority.

 The Americans with Disabilities Act was passed 29 years ago, and Lauren has only known a world where this life-changing act has helped better millions of lives.
 With 48,000+ individuals with disabilities in our district, it is inexcusable that anyone requiring an elevator may need to go 10 subway stops out of their way to exit the subway system.
 Ensuring the MTA becomes more accessible is in the best interest of everyone.
 People of all ages who are recovering from physical injuries, senior citizens, and parents with strollers will also benefit from increased accessibility.
 Lauren grew up understanding the struggles of those with physical disabilities, as her grandfather was a quadriplegic.
 She believes that the Americans with Disabilities Act needs to be protected, strengthened and updated so that transit systems and public establishments are held accountable for true and practical accessibility for all.
 It also needs to be expanded so that the burden of enforcement is carried by the federal government, not by those who cannot access spaces.
 Also, Social Security Disability benefits are NOT sufficient to cover the costs of living.
 Lauren advocates for expanding and increasing these benefits so that nobody relying on them is struggling to survive and provide for their families.